-The Bodega Bay community will host its 43rd Annual Fisherman’s Festival.
-The Festival is packed with events for people of all ages – craft booths, live music, good food, entertainment and more.
+Since 1973 the Bodega Bay community has hosted our annual Fisherman’s Festival, a festival packed with events for people of all ages – craft booths, live music, good food, entertainment and more.
 A favorite attraction is the wine tasting booth featuring more than 25 Sonoma County wines and a beer booth with several local ales.
-Plus we have something for every palate from barbecued oysters, local fish ‘n chips, clam chowder and a variety of food trucks.
+Plus we have something for every palate from barbecued oysters, local fish & chips, clam chowder and a variety of food trucks.
 Live music and entertainers perform on the main stage all day Saturday and Sunday.
 Artisans and vendors from all over California and beyond offer a wide selection of arts and crafts.

 The Fisherman’s Festival is a great venue for kids with a play area for face painting, spin paintings, games, a touch tank tide pool, and llamas (and guest pets) on parade.